-- But if you really have the guts to get edgy, then I have a sneaking suspicion that lavender would work really well with a sharp mustard too!
+- But if you really have the guts to get edgy, then I’d advocate working it with a sharp mustard yellow too!
 Something about the contrast and opposition of these two colours, conversely, I feel gels.

 - Finally, never forget the context.
-If you paint a room in lavender then fill it with traditional furniture and chintz, it will inevitably look dated, however keep things streamlined and contemporary and it will feel completely different… just tale a look at it in the hands of fashion designer Peter Pilotto when he decorated a Victorian townhouse in the Brompton Design District for the London Design Festival in 2017 (below).
+If you paint a room in lavender then fill it with traditional furniture and chintz, it will inevitably look dated, however keep things streamlined and contemporary and it will feel completely different… just take a look at its use in the hands of fashion designer Peter Pilotto when he decorated a Victorian townhouse in the Brompton Design District for the London Design Festival in 2017 (below).
 And he consistently uses it as a background hue on his hyper-moderne website too.

-- ‘Brassica’ from Farrow & Ball (a dark brooding lavender with a hint of black)
+- ‘Brassica’ from Farrow & Ball (a dark brooding, yet warm, lavender with a hint of plum/black)

 - ‘Cleopatra’s Nose’ by Fired Earth (a similar tone to Brassica above, but brighter and with more red)